Is Arista Networks Inc. (ANET) a Keeper?

-Arista Networks Inc. (NYSE:ANET) went down by -0.22% from its latest closing price compared to the recent 1-year high of $148.57.
-The company’s stock price has collected -6.90% of loss in the last five trading sessions.
+Arista Networks Inc. (NYSE:ANET) went up by 5.20% from its latest closing price compared to the recent 1-year high of $148.57.
+The company’s stock price has collected 2.52% of gains in the last five trading sessions.
 Barron’s reported on 09/13/22 that Arista Says Parts Shortage Likely to Last Into 2023

 Is It Worth Investing in Arista Networks Inc. (NYSE :ANET) Right Now?